paradisebunny/daffodil/gameplay.md

 Characters recover 1 hit point per day if they eat a meal and have a night of uninterrupted rest.
 ## Treasure
 Create a treasure hoard as you see fit.
 It is advisable to give out magic weapons and armor sparingly.
 Refer to the free [Swords & Wizardry](https://www.drivethrurpg.com/en/product/62346/Swords--Wizardry-Core-Rules) Core book or the [Basic Fantasy](https://www.basicfantasy.org/srd/magicItems.html) SRD online for a list of magic items.
+## Advantage/Disadvantage
+The GM might grant advantage or disadvantage for a roll.
+For advantage roll two of the relevant dice instead of one and choose the higher result, for disadvantage do the same but choose the lower result.
 ## Optional - Ability Checks
 Roll d20 over or equal a difficulty class of 12 for a regular check.
 15 for hard, 9 for easy.
 Checks should only be rolled when the consequences are meaningful.
 Default to narrating player actions.
-## Optional - Advantage/Disadvantage
-The GM might grant advantage or disadvantage for a roll.
-For advantage roll two of the relevant dice instead of one and choose the higher result, for disadvantage do the same but choose the lower result.
-## Optional - Encumberance
+## Encumberance
 Each character has 10 or their STR value gear slots.
 Items smaller than an apple do not take up a gear slot.
 Coins and gems stack up to 100 in one slot.
 Other similar items stack up to a reasonable quantity (usually 10).
 Items that require two hands to hold require two gear slots.
-## Optional - The Usage Die
+## The Usage Die
-Items that are only available in limited quantities such as arrows, torches or rations utilize a _Usage die_ (Ud) to represent their depletion.
+Items that are only available in limited quantities such as arrows, torches or rations utilize a _Usage die_ (ud) to represent their depletion.
 When a resource is used, roll the associated usage die.
 On a 1 or 2 you move down to the next smallest die for the next roll.
 If you roll a 1 or 2 on the smallest die (d4) the resource is depleted.

 For reference, the average number of uses per Ud is as follows:

-Ud20: 30 - Ud12: 20 - Ud10: 14 - Ud8: 9 Ud6: 5 - Ud4: 2.
+ud20: 30 - ud12: 20 - ud10: 14 - ud8: 9 ud6: 5 - ud4: 2.